brianpendleton/lineserver/README.md

 2 hours coding

 #####If you were to critique your code, what would you have to say about it?
-I don't have tests for the scala pieces yet.
-I was playing with ScalaMock to try and mock out the MongoDB interface, but I ended up spending too much time and had to call it quits.
+I don't have tests.
+I am not very fast at Scala as the last time I used it was 18 months ago.
+I would never release this into production without wrapping the services in tests.
+I was spending too much time messing with ScalaMock to mock out the MongoDB calls.
+I easily could have written a Specification if I was just serving the raw files off disk, but the Mongo hooks made it difficult as the web server relies on mongo running.

+The web server relies on MongoDB being installed and running on port 27017 (default).
+I didn't want to try to install MongoDB in the build.sh file because I don't know what platform it will run on.
+So the code requires the user to do something like the following:  https://docs.mongodb.org/manual/tutorial/install-mongodb-on-linux/  Only a few steps, but I didn't want to put it in my script.

+The run.sh will use a linux command to take your file and pipe it as a CSV into mongoimport.
+This should only be executed once, so if you kill the server and want to rerun it, please comment our the line which bulk imports into MongoDB.
+If you don't, it will reinsert the file again.